6 Tips for an Easier Colonoscopy Prep

 What people dread most about a colonoscopy is the preparation (or "prep") you must do beforehand.
 These tips take the angst out of the prep and ensure an effective screening.

 Around your 45th birthday, your doctor will recommend that you have a colonoscopy, which is the best test to screen for and prevent colorectal cancer.
 A colonoscopy allows your doctor to examine your entire colon and remove pre-cancerous polyps before they develop into cancer.
-While it’s often regarded with angst, a colonoscopy is a brief 20- to 30-minute procedure that’s done while you’re under anesthesia.
-Many people don’t recall anything about it but the great nap that they had!
+While it’s often met with some understandable nerves, a colonoscopy is a quick 20- to 30-minute procedure that’s performed while you’re under anesthesia.
+Most people don’t remember a thing about the procedure, aside from enjoying a really good nap.

 What is a colonoscopy?

 A colonoscopy is a procedure that allows a doctor to examine the entire colon for signs of colorectal cancer and colon polyps, which are growths that can turn into cancer in 5-10 years if left untreated.
-A colonoscopy is the best colorectal cancer screening test and the only screening test that can help prevent cancer.
+A colonoscopy is the best colorectal cancer screening because it's the only screening test that can actually prevent cancer.

 During a colonoscopy, the doctor inserts a thin, flexible tube with a tiny camera called a colonoscope through the rectum and into the colon.
 The camera on the colonoscope transmits an image of the inside of the colon to a screen.
 The doctor can examine the entire colon using the image on the screen.